IBS-International-Business-School/group-research-project-report-drk/GROUP RESEARCH PROJECT REPORT.md

 - The true overall risk is Representation,because the score is the lowest(3.15).
 It means that the employees feel that leadership fails to represent the diversity of the broader workforce.

-These scores assist us in knowing the areas in which the organisation is performing excellently and where DEI structural challenges still may be.

 Table 1.
 Overall DEI Domain Scores